stsievert/dask-ps/README.md

 The implementations in this repository were discussed more in https://github.com/dask/dask-ml/issues/171.

+* `Centralized-PS.ipynb`: the main notebook behind this repo
+* `Ring-all-reduce.ipynb`: a very rough draft of an all-reduce strategy
+* `initial-sketches/`: initial versions of the centralized and decentralized parameter servers

 There are two variants for this:

 1. a centralized parameter server (PS)